xsharonhe/tetris/README.md

 ## Other additional comments:
 * There are still some slight bugs in the program for block detection, but for the most part it works well.
 * Looking back I wish I took more of an OOP approach or used Canvas API because it took a lot longer to code than I thought it would.
-* Overall, pretty happy with the result after eight hours.
+* Overall, pretty happy with the result after ten hours.
 Challenged me a lot in terms of using arrays and creating the game board from divs.